dustinpfister/blog_posts/_posts/canvas-drag.md

 layout: post
 categories: canvas
 id: 624
-updated: 2020-04-17 10:11:19
+updated: 2020-04-24 11:36:58
-version: 1.12
+version: 1.13
 ---

-In [canvas drag](https://konvajs.org/docs/drag_and_drop/Drag_and_Drop.html) and drop actions are part of many projects when working out a user interface.
-There are ways of dragging whole elements, but in this post I will be writing about dragging a display object in the canvas.
+In canvas [drag and drop](https://konvajs.org/docs/drag_and_drop/Drag_and_Drop.html) actions are part of many projects when working out a user interface.
+There are ways of dragging whole elements when it comes to client side javaScript in general, but in this post I will be writing about dragging a display object in the canvas which is a little different.

-The process of making a canvas drag of sorts might involve getting started by getting a canvas relative point in a pointer start event such as mouse down or touch start.
+The process of making a canvas drag of sorts might involve getting started by getting a canvas relative point in a pointer start event such as mouse down or touch start event.
 Then use that to find out if a display object was clicked or not.
 If so set a boolean to true that is then used in the logic of a pointer move event that will be used to set the position of the display object to the canvas relative point.
 Finally there will be a pointer end event that just sets the boolean back to false leaving the dragged display object at its new location.

+There is more to it then just start though, there are other talking points when it comes to snapping things to a grid or not, and creating user defined events for certain things that are a result of drag and drop.
+However the basics of getting started with canvas drag and drop is not so hard, and if things get to intense there is always just going with a framework such as [phaser that has all this worked out well and much more](/2017/10/24/phaser-inputhandler-draggable/).

 <!-- more -->